In most recent years, there has been in shift in the way people are working out. More and more people are doing HIIT workouts.

 It requires motivation.

-After the completion of the study, even the method’s creator warned that the training is “designed to stress the cardiovascular system of Japanese skaters who won medals at the Olympic Games.
+After the completion of the creator’s study, Mr Tabata warned that this training is “designed to stress the cardiovascular system of Japanese skaters who won medals at the Olympic Games.
 It’s a very difficult workout.
 After the sessions, study subjects were lying on the ground, exhausted.
 I don’t know how many people will want to do this kind of exercise.”

-Keep the following in mind before you start a Tabata workout regime:
+However, keep the following in mind before you start a Tabata workout routine:

-- If you do not put in the intensity, it’s useless.
+- If you do not put in the intensity it requires, it’s useless.

 - Since it is stressful, you should not abuse it or overtrain.
 For beginners, doing a HIIT routine twice a week is a good start.

-- Although this workout can effectively improve your aerobic health, solely training using this method will not make you marathon ready.
-Your body has to realize the improvements, so don’t banish long workouts completely.
+- Although this workout can effectively improve your aerobic health, solely training using this method will not make you ready to run a marathon straight away.

 Example Tabata Workout